 Ben defends professional and corporate clients including public limited companies.
 He prosecutes for the Serious Fraud Office and is a Level 4 CPS panel prosecutor on three panels: Fraud, Serious Crime and Proceeds of Crime (South Eastern, London and non-London and Wales and Chester).

 Ben prosecutes for the Specialist Fraud Division, Appeals and Review Unit, Organised Crime Division, Proceeds of Crime Unit of CPS Headquarters.
-He prosecutes for the Medicines and Healthcare products Regulatory Agency, local authorities and is on the CPS Advocate Panel Rape and Child Abuse List.
+He prosecutes for the Medicines and Healthcare products Regulatory Agency, local authorities.

 He practises in all fraud, including mortgage, Excise, Hawala, advance fee (419), boiler room, MTIC, NHS, dental, pharmaceutical, Internet, car-ringing, gambling, banking, cheque clearing cycle, insurance and banking fraud.

 Ben is a member of the Fraud Advisory Panel and the Fraud Lawyers' Association.

 Ben’s regulatory practice extends to all areas of consumer law, with an emphasis on trade-marks and copyright law, criminal planning, food safety and environmental health.

 Ben’s human rights practice has seen him appear in scores of leading and reported cases, including the recent VSJ 1 Cr.
 App.
 R. 33; Ordu 1 Cr.
 App.
 R. 2; Zaredar EWCA Crim 877; Boateng 2 Cr.
 App.
 R. 5; YY 1 Cr.
 App.
 R. 28; (human trafficking and asylum) and Ewing 1 Cr.
 App.
 R. 32 (free speech); R(DPP) v Leicester 1 Cr.
 App.
 R. 5 (self-incrimination).